Landbay Partners Conveyancing Panel Information

 Read More

-What sort of information are Lenders such as Landbay Partners are asking for when it comes to applying to be on their approved solicitor list?
+Do you have any idea what Lenders such as Landbay Partners are asking for when it comes to applying to be on their approved conveyancing panel?

 Criteria differ from lender to lender.
 We do not hold specific requirements relating to the questions raised as part of the application to be on the Landbay Partners conveyancing panel.
 Typically lenders need to have full knowledge of a firm including (but not limited to):